 Integrations

-Charity CRM software in Australia: what 'all-in-one' actually delivers
+Charity CRM and accounting software in Australia: how the stacks actually fit together

-Quick answer: No platform in the Australian charity / not-for-profit space genuinely covers donor management, accounting, event ticketing, grants management, volunteer coordination and email marketing well.
+Quick answer: No single platform in the Australian charity / NFP space is consistently described by operators as covering donor management, accounting, event ticketing, grants management, volunteer coordination and email marketing equally well.
 The category leaders (Blackbaud Raiser’s Edge, Funraisin, GiveNow, Salesforce NPSP) each cover a strong subset and integrate to fill the rest.
-Choosing a CRM is therefore really choosing the centre of a stack, not a single product — and the integrations that connect the centre to accounting, email, and event tools are usually where operational pain lives.
+For accounting, charities almost universally land on Xero, sometimes MYOB — treated as the financial source of truth, with the CRM feeding it.
+Choosing a CRM is therefore really choosing the centre of a stack, not a single product.
+The integrations connecting the centre to accounting, email and event tools are where most operational pain lives.

 Walk into ten Australian charity offices and you’ll find ten different stacks.
-The mix that’s common to most of them includes a CRM-or-donor-management product, accounting (almost always Xero), an email marketing tool, an event-ticketing tool, and a website that takes online donations.
-The question that comes up repeatedly — usually after a board treasurer asks why three reports show different total income — is how those tools are wired together.
+The common mix: a CRM or donor-management product, accounting software (almost always Xero, sometimes MYOB), an email marketing tool, an event-ticketing tool, and a website that takes online donations.
+The question that surfaces repeatedly — usually after a board treasurer asks why three reports show three different income totals — is how those tools are wired together.

-This piece is for the operations manager or board member trying to make sense of the landscape.
+This is a piece for the operations manager or board member trying to make sense of the landscape.
 It’s not a vendor comparison; the “best” CRM depends on what your charity actually does.
-It’s about how the integration work shapes whether the stack you choose actually functions.
+It’s about how the integration work shapes whether the stack you choose functions at all.

 What “all-in-one” usually means in practice